delfick/strcs/docs/strcs/features.rst

     assert meta4.converter is not meta3.converter
     assert meta3.converter is meta2.converter

-Finally, the ability to retrieve information from a meta can be based on deeply nested patterns.
+Finally, the ability to retrieve information from a meta may also be based on deeply nested patterns.

 .. note: The retrieve_one method also takes zero or more patterns